ANNASBlackHat/Face-Recognition-with-FaceNet/README.md

 ```

 **Manual Installation**
-if you prefer to use virtual env, thats what I prefer to...
+you can use virtual env if you prefer
 ```
 python3 -m venv venv
 source venv/bin/active